We will call these life dimensions "Activities" because you need to "train" them (like the athletes do) to keep the balance .

 To keep the balance requires as wrote Stephen Covey , "running from one area to another fast enough to spend time in each other on regular basis".

-This is not an easy task because we tend to do what seems to be urgent now and neglect what is important but not urgent.
-However, if we neglect an activity that is important but not urgent too long, it eventually provokes the crisis.
-Here the Activities and Priorities can help.
+It is not easy because we tend to do what seems to be urgent now and neglect what is important but not urgent.
+However, if we neglect an activity for too long, it eventually provokes the crisis.

-So, AAP shows what activity is of the highest priority now and to what extent the activity is neglected or overdone.
+So, AAP shows in real time what activity is of the highest priority now and to what extent the activity is neglected or overdone.

-Naturally it is up to you to determine what the set of activities you need to "train" because they are either too neglected or too addictive for you personally.
-It is also up to you how you call them.
+Naturally it is up to you to determine what the set of activities you need to "train" because, for instance, you usually spend either too little or, conversely, too much time on them.
 As the example we will use one of the simplest and typical set: work, family and cardio (aerobic exercise).
 You may add up to one hundred activities.
 However we believe that rare a person needs and ables to watch more than a dozen.

 In the Wellness Time Management Guide there is a rather complete set of activities, which are important for most of people as well as the recommended time you should spend one them.